 Authentication Server Address

-HTTP and HTTPS addresses are supported.
+The authentication address supports HTTP and HTTPS protocols.
 Examples:

 http://example.com/auth